-The Corporation of Delta Engineering Department 4500 Clarence Taylor Crescent Delta, BC V4K 3E2
+City of Delta Engineering Department 4500 Clarence Taylor Crescent Delta, BC V4K 3E2

-Attention: Director of Engineering
+Attention: General Manager, Engineering

 2 SURVEY INFORMATION

 All surveys shall be conducted in a safe manner so as not to create a nuisance to traffic or the public at large.
 The permission of the registered owners is required before entering private property.